 - 1 teaspoon vanilla extract

-- Combine sugar syrup, cherries, yogurt and vanilla and almond extracts in a good blender and puree until smooth.
+- Combine sugar syrup, cherries, yogurt, vanilla extract, and almond extract in a blender.
+Puree until smooth.

-- Pour mixture into an ice cream maker and churn according to manufacturer's instructions until frozen.***
+- Pour mixture into an ice cream maker and churn according to manufacturer's instructions.

-* Use whatever Greek-style plain yogurt you like.
-I used Chobani, which is fat free, and it turned out great.
-A full-fat yogurt would make a creamier result with a slightly less-intense cherry flavor.
-You can make it vegan with a coconut-based Greek-style yogurt if you like.
+- Use whatever Greek-style plain yogurt you like.
+I have used everything from fat-free to full-fat yogurt.
+You can make it vegan with a coconut-based or other nondairy Greek-style yogurt if you like.

 Amount Per Serving: Calories: 138Total Fat: 2.4gCarbohydrates: 23.9gFiber: 0.6gProtein: 6.1g